top of page

 What is DNA

-METHYLATION ?
+Methylation ?

 It's the epigenetic biomarker we use to measure biological aging!
 There are several ways that DNA regulation (epigenetics) can occur in the cells throughout your body, with one of the most prominent methods being DNA Methylation.